 The new Raptors season is going to be a tough ride.
 Understanding that we are re-building, but at the same time trying to put out a decent team that can compete is going to be a stretch at some points of this season.

 Here is a quick shot of a decent pick and roll that although executed by the Golden State Warriors, it just goes to show that you have to win the small battles in order to win the game.
+We lost this game by a very misrepresented 7 points, as it really could have been upwards of 15, if it wasn't for garbage time for the other team.

 Just want to say that we are back and will try not to slack on this.

+Last nights show at the Opera house highlighting the musical styling of Brooklyn's own Dirty Projectors was an exquisite display of musical knowledge and mastery.
 Lead singer Dave Longstreth showed his exceptional guitar work and that was matched in intensity from all of the other band mates.
 From the amazing harmonies from Angel Derodoorian (Keyboard, Vocals), Amber Coffman (Guitar, vocals) and Haley Deckle.
 The rhythm section Brian McOmber (Drums) and Nat Baldwin created the structure for the band.

 It was a great show highlighting the extensive catalogue of songs they have accumulated through their ascent on indie experimental music.
 All of this success has been pushed through the push from their 2009 release Bitte Orca.